mrkkrj/TrianglePP/README.md

 I started with Piyush Kumar's [C++/OO wrapper](https://bitbucket.org/piyush/triangle/overview) of the original *Triangle* code, ported it to Visual C++ (VisualStudio 2008/Win32), did some bugfixes, and extended the wrapper for constrainied triangulations and Voronoi diagrams.
 Then the code was ported to x64 Windows and Linux, *CMake* support (for both the example program and the GUI demonstrator) was added, as well as Catch2 unit test suite.
 Recently, support for reading and writing of *Triangle*'s file formats, regions and regional constraints, as well as for input data sanitization were also added.
-GUI DemoApp was then ported fron Qt5 to Qt6.

 ## TODOs:
  - remove warnings